Ketamine Treatment with Lori Calabrese, MD

 That depends on your response.
 Most responsive patients receive a series of six infusions but some patients need an additional 2 or 3.
 We’ll work with you to customize every aspect of your treatment for the best possible outcome.
 Our goal is to see you flourish.

-Intravenous infusion is the safest, most reliable, and most effective way to administer precision doses of ketamine for treatment resistant depression and anxiety.
+Intravenous infusion is the safest, most reliable, and most effective way to administer precision doses of ketamine for treatment resistant depression, trauma, anxiety and suicidal thoughts.
+Period.
 We hold to the highest standards of the American Psychiatric Association and the American Medical Association.
 Finally, in our practice, IV ketamine infusions pose zero risk of abuse or addiction for our patients.
+We can tell you why when we meet.

 Are there any long-term side effects with ketamine treatment?